pulsar-projects/open-code-snippets/flutter-hackathon-2020-awesome-list/readme.md

 - [One Roof](https://github.com/dvmjoshi/oneroof) - One roof  is an app where you can watch and learn about all the aspects ([video](https://youtu.be/bFaWHGPklyA))
 - [Optr](https://github.com/leoafarias/optr) - Recover all your credentials from memory?
 Easy to remember and impossible to guess unique passwords ([video](https://youtu.be/Rj_sCCrTOHU))
 - [Polargram](https://github.com/transmissionsdev/polargram) - Instagram like it's 1995 ([video](https://youtu.be/KvzgKPYvero))
+- [Recycling Tensorflow](https://github.com/dahidalgo/FlutterHack20) - Use ML with TensorFlow with tflite widget, to capture an image and recognize wich type of garbage is like plastic and give recycling ideas ([video](https://youtu.be/7NyLblWqvHY))
 - [Relic Bazaar](https://github.com/himanshusharma89/relic_bazaar) - Vintage items shop ([video](https://youtu.be/VMmXUt3utVo))
 - [Retro Paint](https://github.com/sushmitkumarpatil/retro_paint) - A rich retro windows UI based painter application using Flutter. ([video](https://youtu.be/Ad9ttn6Y2Ec))
 - [Retro Windows 95](https://github.com/justinenerio/retro95) - Iconic Windows 95 right from your browser ([video](https://youtu.be/RPbrfjCqSTw))